wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/8-exercise-download-user-files.md

-In this exercise, you will complete the download capability in your app so you can click a filename to download the file.
+In this exercise, you'll complete the download capability in your app so you can select a filename to download the file.

-1. Add this function at the bottom of **graph.js**:
+1. Add this function at the bottom of *graph.js*.

     ```javascript
     async function downloadFile(file) {